 WE'51 Water Bottle (Canteen) And Carrier

 WE'51 Canteen Carrier.
 The design of the carrier is based on the American M1910 Canteen Cover.
-The distinguishing features are the snap fasteners and the tab and buckles on the sides for attaching the ends of the Braces.
+The distinguishing features are the snap fasteners and the tab and buckles on the sides for attaching the ends of the Braces or securing straps.
 Photographic evidence indicates that in a few instances the WE'37 Water Bottle was worn in the WE'51 Carrier.

 Rear view showing the wire clip attachments and the manufacturer's markings.